 National length standards apply to all commercial vehicles operating on the “National Network” of highways.
 The National Network includes the Interstate System as well as other highways, formerly classified as “Primary System” routes, capable of safely handling larger commercial vehicles.
 The federal vehicle length limits are primarily minimums that states must allow.
 However, many states have maximum lengths for semitrailer and multi-trailer truck combinations that have been in place since the Intermodal Surface Transportation Efficiency Act (ISTEA) took effect on June 1, 1991.

 The use of longer and/or heavier vehicle configurations represents an opportunity to meet sustainability goals.
-Trucking companies currently operate higher productivity vehicles (HPVs) where the option is available and where such operations make operational sense.
-HPV use would likely expand if allowed in additional states due to the potentially large fuel savings and other efficiency improvements afforded by these configurations.
+Trucking companies currently operate higher productivity vehicles (HPVs) where the option is available and they make operational sense.
+HPVs have been shown to improve fuel efficiency, as measured in ton-miles per gallon, from 20 percent to nearly 40 percent.
+HPV use would likely expand if allowed in additional states due to the potential fuel savings and other efficiency improvements afforded by these configurations.
 Federal, and possibly state legislation, however, is a necessary component of allowing size and weight increases.
 Additionally, an extensive network of HPV roadways that allows carriers to operate throughout the country without having to decouple trailers or breakdown loads would likely increase adoption rates.

 Additionally, a 400-pound weight exemption for APUs was signed into federal law as part of the Energy Policy Act of 2005.
 This law allows an increase in the maximum gross vehicle weight limit when traveling on the Interstate System to compensate for the additional weight of an APU.
 This law does not preempt state statutes, however, and states are not compelled to enact the increased weight allowance.
 The 2012 federal surface transportation reauthorization law (MAP-21) allows states to increase this weight exemption to 550 pounds.